WebOfTrust/signify/protocol.md

             transferable (bool):  True means create a transferable AID which allows for key rotation

         Returns:
-            keys (list): list of qualified base64 public signing key deriviations based on the codes passed into init ndigs (list): list of qualified base64 digests of public rotation key derivations based on the codes passed into init
+            keys (list): list of qualified base64 public signing key derivations based on the codes passed into init ndigs (list): list of qualified base64 digests of public rotation key derivations based on the codes passed into init